 X \geq 1.5 = Strong anti-angiogenic activity

 Isn’t it a simple assay?
 Next time you decide to study angiogenesis/anti-angiogenic activity, give the CAM assay a try.
 Let us know in the comments what you think about it.
-Stay tuned for more information on the dos and don’ts of the CAM assay in my next article.
+Read our related article for more information on the dos and don’ts of the CAM assay..

 - Seow L.J., et al. Anti-angiogenic activity of Gynura segetum leaf extracts and its fractions, J. Ethnopharmacol, 134, 2 (2011). doi:10.1016/j.jep.2010.12.007.